cfernand-hashi/field-workshops-terraform/docs/slides/sentinel/index.md

 <b>
 - Introduction to Sentinel Concepts
 - How Sentinel Works
-    - *Lab Challenge 1:* Using Sentinel CLI
+    - *Lab 1:* Sentinel CLI Basics
-    - *Lab Challenge 2:* Applying and Testing a Policy with the CLI
+- Introducing a Policy
-- First Sentinel Policy Overview
   - Imports (Modules and Functions)
-  - Basic evaluation
-  - Print
-- Writing your own Policies Using **Common Functions** and Testing Them
-  - Common Functions
+  - Functions
-- Writing your own Policies  **From Scratch**
+- Writing and Testing Sentinel Policies in HCP Terraform
+    - *Lab 2:* Sentinel Policy as Code Introduction
-  - Advanced Sentinel Language
+- Using Sentinel for PMR compliance
-- Advanced Techniques
+- QA
-  - _Lab Challenges 3-7: Sprinkled In_

 </b>